List of incarnations of Spider-Man: Spider-X

-When Spider-X first obtained his powers, he could tap into mystical power to achieve virtually limitless variations/amplifications of Spider-Man's powers.
-He also possessed a high degree of resistance to injury, including mystical assaults.
-He could recover from most attacks in seconds.
-He could climb walls and adhere to virtually any surface.
-He could form durable, adhesive webs which exuded a powerful acid.
-He possesses four extra spider-like limbs, two of which grew from his upper back and two from his waist.
-He had razor-sharp fangs and could project bursts of destructive energy from his mouth.
-Brian Kornfield became a demonic version of Spider-Man after making a deal with the Elder God Chthon.

 In other media

-Spider-X is featured as a playable character in Spider-Man Unlimited.
+Spider-X appears as a playable character in Spider-Man Unlimited.

 Mac Gargan

 While possessing the Venom symbiote, Mac Gargan posed as Spider-Man as a member of the Dark Avengers until his capture at the end of the "Siege" storyline.

 Mattie Franklin

 The niece of J. Jonah Jameson.
 After being granted spider-powers by "The Gathering of Five", she filled in for Peter Parker during one of his temporary retirements and later became Spider-Woman when he reclaimed the role.
 She was killed by the Kravinoff family during "The Gauntlet" and "Grim Hunt" storylines.
 During the "Dead No More: The Clone Conspiracy" storyline, she was briefly resurrected, only to die again at the end of the storyline.

 Anansi

-A member of the Vodu pantheon, he was the very First Spider-Man, according to Ezekiel Sims and the Ashanti tribe in Ghana.
+A member of the Vodu pantheon, he was the very first Spider-Man, according to Ezekiel Sims and the Ashanti tribe in Ghana.